lonkaars/avans-arcade/docs/architecture.md

 - The AUX, FAM, and PAL registers are implemented in the component that directly accesses them, but are exposed to the PPU RAM bus for writing.
-- Each foreground sprite render component holds its own sprite data copy from the RAM in it's own cache memory.
+- Each foreground sprite render component holds its own sprite data copy from the RAM in its own cache memory.
 The cache updates are fetched during the VBLANK time between each frame.

 <!-- inaccurate and no longer needed